remix-run/remix/docs/guides/migrating-cra.md

 Notice that we don't need to use `%PUBLIC_URL%` as our server serves relative paths from the `public` directory.

-We can also get rid of the `noscript` tag because we're server rendering now, which means users who disable JavaScript will still be able to see our app (even if they can't interact with it in exactly the same way).
+We can also get rid of the `noscript` tag because we're server rendering now, which means users who disable JavaScript will still be able to see our app and thanks to [progressive enahancement](../pages/philosophy#progressive-enhancement) most of the app will still work anyway.

 And since we aren't mounting our app in the DOM on the client, we can replace `<div id="root"></div>` with our `<App />` component (assuming your `App` component renders an `<Outlet />` from React Router).